 According to the Oxford Dictionary Religion is the belief in and worship of a superhuman controlling power (deity), especially a personal God or gods.
-Religion, therefore refers to a particular system of faith/believe in and worship.
+Religion, therefore, refers to a particular system of faith/belief in and worship.

 'belief in' is an acceptance that something exists or is true, especially one without proof.

 and 'worship of' is the feeling or expression of reverence and adoration.

 and by 'system' is meant a set of things working together as a mechanism or interconnecting network - an organized scheme or method.

 Does the above concept/definition/explanation fit in with what the Bible tells us about God and what He expects from us?
 One would think the Bible is all about religion.
 Not so!
 It is vastly different from this definition according to the Bible though millions of 'Christians' do practice Christianity as a religion.

 In fact, the Bible warns us against religion as it has the real potential to alienate people from God, leave them with a false sense of security.

 'A man can have vigorous faith rooted deeply in religion without knowing God.
 Without a personal relationship to God and despite all religious activities, one is as lost as the conceited atheist'